 Paella Valenciana

-People gather closer, someone lifts the pan slightly, checks the heat, listens more than looks.
-And when it finally comes off, it doesn’t get plated carefully.
-It goes straight to the table.
+There’s always a moment just before it’s ready where people gather closer, someone checking the heat, lifting the pan slightly, listening more than looking.
+And when it finally comes off, it doesn’t get plated or refined—it goes straight to the table, exactly as it is, meant to be shared in that moment rather than presented.

 Category, , , DifficultyIntermediate